aaemnnosttv/composer-hash-plugin/README.md

 Once installed, the plugin will write the current `content-hash` from your `composer.lock` file to a new `composer.hash` file after each `composer install` or `update`.
 This is the only thing it will do automatically.

-This new file is intended to be excluded from version control.
+**This new file is intended to be excluded from version control.**
 The hashes can then be verified, but that has to be done (semi) manually.
+See below.

 ## API